-For efficient flame retardancy, 60-65% of the filler needs to be added to the polymer matrix which results in the reduction in tensile strength of the polymer matrix
+For efficient flame retardancy, 60-65% of the filler needs to be added to the polymer matrix which results in the reduction in tensile strength of the polymer matrix.

-In order to keep excellent mechanical performance at a very high mineral loading, it is necessary to increase polymer matrix acceptability of ATH.
-This task is performed by use of a highly efficient coupling agent between the polymer base and the mineral flame retardant.
+To keep excellent mechanical performance at a very high mineral loading, it is necessary to increase polymer matrix acceptability of ATH.
+This task is performed by using a highly efficient coupling agent between the polymer base and the mineral flame retardant.
 A good adhesion between the filler and the polymer matrix optimizes mechanical performance.

 OPTIM® brand of maleic anhydride functionalized polyolefins, manufactured and marketed by PLUSS® can be effectively used as coupling agents between polyolefin polymers and fillers, as required in the present application.
 Typical addition levels of OPTIM® coupling agents are in the range of 2-5 weight % based on the total compound weight.
-Apart from flame retardants like aluminium trihydrate (ATH) and magnesium hydroxide, common fillers such as calcium carbonate, talc etc. also show good affinity to OPTIM® coupling agent grades.
+Apart from flame retardants like aluminum trihydrate (ATH) and magnesium hydroxide, common fillers such as calcium carbonate, talc etc. also show good affinity to OPTIM® coupling agent grades.

 Silanes were traditionally used as coupling agents in mineral filled polymer compounds.
-From cost, performance and handling viewpoints, however, OPTIM® Maleic Anhydride Functionalized polyolefin coupling agents have become the preferred material now, because of:
+From cost, performance, and handling viewpoints, however, OPTIM[®] maleic anhydride functionalized polyolefin coupling agents have become the preferred material now, because of:

-- Granular shape and size being similar to the base polymer.
-This prevents feeding or dosing problems (down-time, bridging) compared to the dosing of liquid coupling agents such as Silanes. - Silanes are liquids that have limited shelf life due to reactivity with atmospheric moisture and self-polymerization tendency.
-OPTIM® Maleic Anhydride Functionalized polyolefin coupling agents do not suffer from this limitation. - Similar polymer nature as the base polymer in the compound formulation.
+- Granular shape and size being like the base polymer.
+This prevents feeding or dosing problems (down-time, bridging) compared to the dosing of liquid coupling agents such as silanes. - Silanes are liquids that have limited shelf life due to reactivity with atmospheric moisture and self- polymerization tendency.
+OPTIM® maleic anhydride functionalized polyolefin coupling agents do not suffer from this limitation. - Similar polymer nature as the base polymer in the compound formulation.
 It also contributes to the mechanical properties in the resultant compound. - Better distribution of the coupling agent in the compound formulation.
-This provides consistent compound properties. - Very low water absorption in finished compounds. - Compatibility with a very broad choice of polymer systems such as LLDPE, HDPE, EVA, mLLDPE, mPE etc.
+This provides consistent compound properties. - Very low water absorption in finished compounds.

+Compatibility with a very broad choice of polymer systems such as LLDPE, HDPE, EVA, mLLDPE, mPE etc.

-Benefits that a consistent quality of HFFR wire & cable compounds made with OPTIM® Coupling Agents provides are:
+Benefits that a consistent quality of HFFR wire & cable compounds made with OPTIM® coupling agents provide are:

-- Stable Melt Flow characteristics.
+- Stable melt flow characteristics.

-- Higher Extrusion Speeds with Improved surface appearance.
+- Higher extrusion Speeds with Improved surface appearance.

 - Less stress whitening in cable insulation layer

 - Higher filler acceptability

-- No Limitation in coloring
+- No limitation in coloring